konard/PavelLiakh-ai-dev/CONVENTIONS.md

 - do not leave dummy comments.
 Only do python documentation of functions and classes responsibility.
 - do not remove comments that were before, if related piece of code is not changed.
 - do log main business actions
+- I want each change be minimalistic.
+It means include what is required to make the job done - excluding extras.